harshalpatil2012/DevUtils/SpringBoot-App-Deployment/README.md

 Before using this script, make sure you have the following:

-- Git installed on your system.
+- Git installed on system.
 - The application's Git repository URL.
 - Access to a Nexus repository with the JDK package you need.
 - Gradle Wrapper (`gradlew`) or Gradle installed for building the Spring Boot application.